huggla/overlay-volume/README.md

 # overlay-volume
-A docker container that creates a new overlay volume from an existing volume.
+Docker image that creates a new overlay volume from an existing volume.